twr14152/containerlabs_sandbox/README.md

 - While cEOS is ok for basic networking not good for testing automation on my M1 hardware.
 Enter FRR
 - Issue I found with cEOS is I am unable to ssh to the management segment.
 Tried Port translation to no avail.
 - With in couple of hours I've figured out how to use FRR in the way I was hoping to use cEOS.
-- FRR is a much lighter image.
+- FRR is a much lighter performant image with my Mac M1.